Tenterden to Rye Walk

 • Before starting the walk you could take a preliminary stroll along the attractive High Street, perhaps even continuing down Station Road to the Kent & East Sussex Railway?.

 2. From the lights head S down the passageway called Bells Lane, which soon opens out and goes past some charming old cottages.
-Carry on in this direction for 1 km, initially through a new housing estate and then past fields and a nursery.
+Carry on in this direction for 1 km, initially through a new housing estate on Six Fields Path and then past fields and a nursery.
 The path eventually comes out onto the B2082.

 3. At this junction turn left into the second of two driveways (not the one into the nursery), with a hedge on your left.
 After 300m along the drive, just before a sign for Belcot Manor Farm, go over a step-stile in the fence on the right.